CyrilSterling/TextGen/README.md

 # TextGen
-The official code for "How Control Information Influences Multilingual Text Image Generation and Editing?"
+The official code for [TextGen](https://arxiv.org/abs/2407.11502)

+The code and dataset will be coming soon.